Empower Your Practice

 Online reputation management directly affects conversion rate.
 Studies show that patients read an average of seven reviews before choosing a healthcare provider.
 If your branded search results display fewer than five recent positive reviews, you're losing potential bookings.

-Telehealth SEO Keywords: Capturing the Virtual Care Audience
+Telehealth and Telemedicine SEO Keywords: Capturing the Virtual Care Audience

-Virtual care is now a permanent part of the UK private healthcare landscape.
-Patients routinely search for online appointments, remote consultations, and digital-first services.
-If your practice offers any form of telehealth, targeting these keywords is essential for reaching this growing segment.
+Virtual care is now a permanent fixture of the US private healthcare landscape.
+Telehealth and telemedicine are distinct, high-value keyword categories in their own right.
+Patients routinely search for online appointments, remote consultations, and digital-first services, and these searches convert at strong rates because the intent is specific and immediate.

 Content for telehealth keywords should explain how your virtual appointments work, which conditions are suitable for remote consultation, and what technology patients need to access the service.
 Clear, practical information reduces booking friction and builds confidence in first-time telehealth users.